-

 Click or call (631) 560-0055

 The USA National Phenology Network brings together citizen scientists, government agencies, non-profit groups, educators and students of all ages to monitor the impacts of climate change on plants and animals in the United States.
-The network harnesses the power of people and the Internet to collect and share information, providing researchers with far more data than they could collect alone.
+The network harnesses the power of people and the Internet to collect and share information, providing researchers with far more data than they could collect alone.- NOAA Citizen Science There are dozens of citizen science projects within NOAA that provide opportunities for people to engage in scientific investigation.
+At NOS, popular citizen science projects

 Frog and toad populations around the world are declining due to habitat loss, climate change, fungal disease, and contaminants.
 Monitoring programs that keep track of where frogs and toads are, and how they are doing, will be a critical part of their conservation and long-term sustainability.
 Volunteers drive a pre-determined route just after sunset 4 times throughout the spring and summer and listen for calling frogs and toads for 5 minutes at each of the 10 stops on the route.
 Prior training is provided, and passing an online quiz on identifying frog and toad calls is required.
 Volunteers must be at least 16 years old.
 Click here or E-mail for more information